NxPKG/khulnasoft-docs/content/cloudflare-one/policies/access/_index.md

 # Access policies

-Cloudflare Access determines who can reach your application by applying the Access policies you configure.
+Khulnasoft Access determines who can reach your application by applying the Access policies you configure.

 An Access policy consists of an **Action** as well as rules which determine the scope of the action.
 To build a rule, you need to choose a **Rule type**, **Selector**, and a **Value** for the selector.